deathworlders/online/content/books/deathworlders/chapter-49-division.md

 Adam had an uncanny ability to…hell, to just *dominate* any situation whenever he wanted.
 He bounced on his toes and threw the gloves at Mark’s feet.
 “Tape up and put ‘em on.
 They’re for you, not me.”

 Julian’s workout didn’t leave much spare attention, but he still managed to keep an eye on their session as the big viking dude worked out what looked like a *lifetime* of baggage with, it had to be said, more vigor and raw fury than actual form.
-Still; Julian wouldn’t have wanted to be on the receiving end of some of those blows.
+Still, Julian wouldn’t have wanted to be on the receiving end of some of those blows.

 They were still going strong even after he’d forced himself through his last agonizing set, so he sat down and watched.
 It came to an end with one last exhausted, flailing haymaker.
 The blow was so wild that Adam failed to dodge and caught it right on the jaw instead, while Mark spun around on his feet and nearly collapsed.
 Adam caught him and carried him over to the bench to catch his breath.
 Apparently even that hammer blow to the mouth hadn’t really registered.